 Laura received her doctorate in special education from Vanderbilt University and a master’s degree in rehabilitation counseling from the University of South Florida.
 Before UD, she worked as a counselor and administrator in community programs for adults with disabilities.

 Laura lives in Wilmington, Del., with her spouse and two dogs, and wishes she lived closer to her grandson in Florida.
-Local passions include popcorn with a good movie and serving on her church vestry.
+Local passions include popcorn with a good movie.